Creative expression. a young graffiti artist painting a design on a wall

 Education and Training

-As mentioned earlier , learning new skills takes time .
-If you want to become an experienced designer or writer, consider taking classes at a local college or university that can help you develop your skills.
-If you want to pursue music therapy or music composition, take classes for these skills either through a local school or online at a community college or university.
-Take classes that teach how to use the skills that employers may be looking for—and practice until you get good at it!
+To become a music therapist or composer, you can take classes at a local school or online through a community college or university.
+Take classes that teach how to use the skills that employers may be looking for, and practice until you get good at it!

 Start Your Creative Career Today!